mnishiguchi/sample_app_1/README.md

 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+## Some of the features added
-Here, I use HAML instead of ERB.
+- HAML instead of ERB
+- HAML markdown filter
+- Bootswatch
+- Hamburger button on the nav-bar
+- Screen-size indicator